 • The course involves around 80 hours of study time and is organised according to a structured timetable.

-• There will be one training day at the start of the course, to be held at a central location in England.
-(NB.
-This training day is optional for students from other countries.)
+• There will be one training day at the start of the course, this is delivered on Zoom.

 • All course materials will be studied online using the Moodle virtual learning environment.
 No additional resources are required.